egeny/fabuloos-website/documentation/api/fab.md

       description: The ID attribute of the element to enhance (might be `<audio>`, `<video>` or any element).
     return:
       type: fabuloos
-      description: Return a new fabuloos instance or an instance from the instances' cache.
+      description: Return a new fabuloos instance or an instance from the instances’ cache.
   -
     params:
     -